CartoCamp/workshops/2017-04-28-carto-camp-routing/README.md

 Source: https://s3.amazonaws.com/tripdata/index.html

-Within the `carto-camp-routing` folder you just cloned you will see a file called `citibike_mar17.csv`.
+Download the main file here: https://www.dropbox.com/s/brrp4o0sxrm70yy/citibike_mar17.csv?dl=0 These are all the citibike trips for the month of March'17.
 Upload that file into your CARTO account.
 We do this so we can perform custom SQL queries and use the file directly in Python.

 < It may take a while - let's chat till then! :) >